Warning: Long read ahead! Did not mean to write it this long but here it goes.

 Remember the scene where Ryza Cenon was pointing a toy gun at Sunshine Dizon in Ika-6 na Utos?
 It showed how a simple altercation could become big if the cause is considered a sin in society.
 Those wrong tubings in various dramas across different stations?
-It reflects how little most people know about healthcare that they did not care if what is depicted is accurate.
+It reflects how little most people know about the healthcare that they did not care if what is depicted is accurate.
 That Gagamboy backstory?
 It was super sad as hell and its device of parodying superhero movies was acclaimed by people abroad.

 My point is that it is unfair to ridicule the work done by other people just because you disagree with someone’s opinion.
-Do you know how many writers write the “lame” shows on TV?
+Do you know how many writers write “lame” shows on TV?
 Do you know the struggles that they had, together with the talents, just to shoot the episodes in time every week?
-Did you even realize that some of them are as disappointed as you of their final product?
+Did you even realize that some of them are as disappointed as you with their final product?

 The Sad State of the Local Film Industry

 Most of the films in the Philippines are shot in Metro Manila so I cannot provide the correct insights on this but when I learned about how Eddie Garcia died on set, I remembered his face holding that film reel for that OMB mass against piracy.
 I remembered his interview, just weeks before he died, how he wanted to act as long as he lived and this was seconded by his partner’s interview how he was jolly the morning he died, eating his breakfast early, and looking forward to his day.
 It was just fitting that he died doing what he loved the most.